 Academy in Exile is based on a proven model that creates multidisciplinary cohorts of scholars around a unified theme, with the aim of enabling persecuted scholars to collaborate with each other.
 As of as of July 2020, a total of 39 scholars were awarded with long-term fellowships of 12 to 24 months or with short-term emergency stipends of three months.

 Online Courses developed by Academy in Exile are co-authored by scholars banished from academic life in Turkey.
 Across borders and disciplines, scholars will collaborate to shape courses for higher education.
-The first four of these courses will be made accessible to students and the public by the end of 2019.
+The first four of these courses will be made accessible to students and the public over the course of 2020.

 Conferences and workshops